SchulzLab/TEPIC/README.md

 * -a Genome annotation file (gtf).
 All genes contained in this file will be annotated.
 The file must have the original format provided by gencode.
 * -w Size of the window around the TSS of genes.
 * -d Signal of the open chromatin assay in bg format.
-Used to compute the average per peak coverage within the regions specified in -b
+Used to compute the average per peak coverage within the regions specified in -b.
-* -e Deactivates the exponential decay
+* -e Boolean controlling exponential decay (default TRUE).
 * -n Indicates that the file in -b contains the average signal in the peaks in the specified column.
 In this case the -d option is not required to obtain scaled TF affinities.
 * -c Number of cores used within TRAP.
 * -f A gtf file containing genes of interest.
 Only regions contained in the file specified by the -b option that are within the window specified by the -w option around these genes will be annotated.